 A press release protocol is a strategic necessity.

-True, the press release is not the cornerstone of public relations and communications it once was.
+To be clear, the press release is not the cornerstone of public relations and communications it once was.
 But information is no longer produced and distributed the way it once was.
 Newsprint, cable, and radio news desks are no longer the exclusive arbiters of what is, or what is not, news.

 Nonetheless, a press release should remain part of your digital public relations and communications strategy.
 Because, when publishing and distribution are well planned, a press release benefits your brand, organization, or campaign in multiple ways.